LyteNyte Grid logo for light mode. Links back to the documentation home page.

 A complete example of basic server loading is shown below:

-Even when data loads from the server, cell renderers and grid configuration remain client-side.
-This example demonstrates the simplest form of server data loading, only the row data is retrieved from the server.
+When the grid loads data from the server, cell renderers and grid configuration remain client-side.
+In this example, the server returns only row data.

-Sometimes the server defines the column configurations as well.
-In this case, include the column definitions with the server response.
-The example below extends the dataFetcher to handle this scenario.
+If the server defines the column configurations, include the column definitions in the response.
+The example below extends the queryFn to handle this scenario.

 const res = await Server(params.requests);